 \subsection{Action Space}

-Action space plays an important role in the performance of learned controllers for robotics, especially in the case of RL where exploration happens in the action space and the appropriate choice of action space could greatly improve exploration efficiency.
+Action space plays an important role in the performance of learned controllers for robotics, especially in the case of RL where exploration happens in the action space, the appropriate choice of action space can greatly improve exploration efficiency.